RandomByte/helm-charts/charts/hercules/README.md

 > An Opinionated Collection of Tools to Produce and Store Various Metrics in a Home Environment

-**⚠️ Many Docker images used in this project are built exclusively for the armhf architecture (Raspberry Pi et al.)**
+**⚠️ Some Docker images used in this project are built exclusively for the armhf architecture (Raspberry Pi et al.)**

 ## Prerequisites
 1. Have a running Kubernetes cluster on one or more Raspberry Pis